Leave a Legacy: Donate to Libraries

 Ray Bradbury, American Writer (1920-2012)

 - Austin History Center, a division of the Austin Public Library.
 I donated my documents from the creation of the first Texas Nature Conservancy and Greater Austin Chamber corporate conservation leadership event in Austin in 1993.
 This event helped change the perception of the “environmental” movement in Texas in dramatic ways, placing it on a stronger footing with many of our state’s leading corporations, foundations and philanthropists.
-You can read about it on Carolyn’s Nonprofit Blog, “A Special Event | An Environmental Breakthrough for Texas.”
+You can read more on Carolyn’s Nonprofit Blog, “A Special Event | An Environmental Breakthrough for Texas.”

 - Mary and Jeff Bell Library at Texas A&M University Corpus Christi.
-My Legorreta + Legorreta museum wing fundraising documents for the Art Museum of South Texas during the mid-2000s, including videotapes of the late Ricardo Legorreta speaking during the revival portion of the capital campaign (when I took it over).
+My Legorreta + Legorreta museum wing fundraising documents for the Art Museum of South Texas during the mid-2000s, including videotapes of the late Ricardo Legorreta speaking during the revival of the capital campaign (when I took it over).
 From Carolyn’s Nonprofit Blog, you can read about some of my work on the then-new Legorreta wing.
-The library also houses documents from the creation of the original Philip Johnson designed museum dating to the 1970s.
+The library also houses documents from the creation of the earlier Philip Johnson designed museum dating to the 1970s.

 - Lake Travis Community Library.
 Various contemporary hard cover books have been donated during 2019 and 2020, several autographed by the authors.
 At the time of this writing, the library generally accepts books for their collections as well as some that they do not wish to keep, but can use as sale items (the proceeds from which benefit library operations).

 - Perry-Castaneda Library, The University of Texas at Austin.
 I donated a hard copy, illustrated, color Arabic-to-English dictionary given to me while I was taking Arabic at UT Austin, by a member of a influential family who was living in my co-ed dorm back in the mid-1970s.
-PCL has restrictions on book donations, having many in its collections and many alumni.
-Be sure to check with staff first before taking your treasure to donate.

 - Texas Grant Resource Center, The University of Texas at Austin.
 I donated several books about fundraising and communications – several autographed by the authors – to the Texas Grant Resource Center.
 For more than 50 years, the Texas Grants Resource Center (TGRC) has, “served as a bridge between the grant-seeking and the grant-making communities.”
 I would like to thank the former director of the center, Ellen May, for years of outstanding service to the nonprofit community.

 - University of Texas San Antonio Libraries Special Collections.
 My family’s cookbooks dating from the second half of the 19th century through the 1960s, my personal 1960s vintage Camp Fire USA guidebook, and a 19th century guide to homesteading that I acquired at an estate sale in Austin in the early 1980s have been donated.
 You might enjoy an article from the Radcliffe Institute for Advanced Study at Harvard University, “Cookbooks Echo With the Wisdom of Chefs Past.”